Fadyazmy/developersfoundation/nob_api/!composer_and_plugins/README.md

 4. Click OK
 5. And you are done...

-And if you are not using an IDE, just go to getcomposer.org and play with bash lol
+And if you are not using an IDE, just go to getcomposer.org and play with bash.

 To install sendgrid on JetBrains IDE: